hibuna/sqlalchemy-mutables/README.md

 A minimal package for nested mutable datatypes in SQLAlchemy.
 Main feature is a JSON field that is RFC-7159 compliant.

 Developed for SQLAlchemy `v1.3.24`.
-Your mileage may very with other versions.
+Your mileage may vary with other versions.

 ## Installation
 ```